labeveryday/netverify/README.md

-# netverify
+# NetVerify

-Script to verify if a device is up/down It also verifies ports.
+Script to verify ports and determine if a device is up/down

+## Supported Platforms

+NetVerify will run on Mac, Linux and Windows